 There are often several misconceptions about service charges.
-We are currently finalizing a service charge guide for leaseholders which will help to explain service charge calculations and terminology.
+We are currently finalising a service charge guide for leaseholders which will help to explain service charge calculations and terminology.

 Hera will ensure that as a leaseholder you receive regular updates about your property.
 This might be an adhoc group email about maintenance that is being carried out at the property, dates when your property manager is due to attend to carry out a site visit and so on.
 In order that you can receive maximum benefit from these communications we ask you to provide us with your email address.